andrews05/ResForge/README.md

 * Extended resource format, defined by [Graphite](https://github.com/TheDiamondProject/Graphite).
 * MacBinary encoded resource fork.
 * AppleSingle/AppleDouble encoded resource fork.

-## Building

-To build ResForge yourself you will need to have Xcode 15 or later installed.

-Make sure to use the `--recurse-submodules` option when cloning the repository, or use `git submodule update --init` to initialise an existing copy.

 ## Built With